hekonsek/rxjava-connector-http/readme.md

 httpSourceFactory.listen().subscribe();
 ```

-If you would like to send replay back to the request, you need to obtain response callback from
+If you would like to send a response back to the client, you need to obtain a response callback from
 the incoming request event:

 ```